myronladyjenko/Game-Suite/ReadMe.md

 ## Limitations

 For the TicTacToe game console version, the user is only allowed to save to the assets folder.
-For the player profile file must have the player names as PlayerOne and PlayerTwo.
+For the player profile, the file must have the player names as PlayerOne and PlayerTwo.

 ## Author Information